nakabonne/pbgopy/README.md

 pbgopy paste >foo.png
 ```

+## Options

 ### End-to-end encryption
-`pbgopy` comes with a built-in ability to encrypt/decrypt with a common key, hence allows you to perform end-to-end encryption without working with external tools.
+`pbgopy` comes with a built-in ability to encrypt/decrypt with a common key derived from password.
+Hence allows you to perform end-to-end encryption without working with external tools.

 ```bash
 pbgopy copy -p your-password <secret.txt